Home

 ANSWER:

 Use a changing bag.
 A changing bag is a dark (usually black) cloth (or plastic) bag sufficient in size to hold both the camera and the film.
 It's construction design makes it "light tight".
-The camera and film are put into the bag and the operator (film changer) inserts his hands.
-Sometimes there is a drawstring to pull, that eliminates any light from entering.
-Film can then be installed or removed without fogging the film.
-Exposed film is returned to the canister it was originally supplied in.
-Here's some links to bag sellers:
+The camera and film are put into the bag and the operator (film changer) inserts her/his hands.
+In a pinch, you can use a dark jacket.

 PROBLEM: